What is the award?

 - enable computer scientists in different interests to grasp its essentials

-We don’t encourage long dissertations - if your main text exceeds 80,000 words, there should be a good justification.
+We don’t encourage long dissertations - if the main text exceeds 80,000 words, there should be a good justification.

 Dissertations can only be entered into the competition once.